Why It Is So Important To Take Targeted Strains Of Probiotics

 Why the strains in your probiotic matter

 You don't want to just take a broad mix of different strains at a high dosage.
-"I call that the sledgehammer approach," explains renowned integrative physician and Thorne's scientific adviser Robert Rountree, M.D.
+"I call that the sledgehammer approach," explains renowned integrative physician Robert Rountree, M.D.
 "More doesn't necessarily equal better.
 They have to be targeted; every bacterium does different things.
 They've each got an assigned job."

-Scientists have identified over 8,000 strains of gut bacteria, all with different characteristics, functions, and health implications.
-For example, research has shown that the strain Bifidobacterium lactis Bi-07 can reduce abdominal bloating, while Lactobacillus acidophilus ATCC 314 can promote healthy cholesterol levels.* This can help explain why your probiotic may not be working how you expect it to.
+Scientists have identified over 8,000 unique strains of gut bacteria1, all with different characteristics, functions, and health implications.
+For example, research has shown that the strain Bifidobacterium lactis Bi-07 can help with abdominal bloating2, while Lactobacillus acidophilus ATCC 314 can support healthy cholesterol levels3.* This can help explain why your probiotic may not be working how you expect it to.
 With such a broad range of functions across different strains, your probiotic may be full of strains that don't actually address your needs—or do much of anything.

 Taking a well-researched, targeted probiotic is critical.
 Gut health expert Vincent Pedre, M.D., explains, "Many commercial brands lack the technology to identify specific strains and how much of that strain each dose contains.
 That could mean you get an ineffective or potentially harmful dose."
 Rountree echoes this concern, saying, "If a company doesn't know what strains of bacteria their probiotic has, I would run."

-Probiotic+ is the only probiotic in the world with four bacterial strains (B. lactis Bi-07, B. lactis Bi-420, B. lactis HN019, and L. acidophilus NCFM) to beat bloating, support digestion, and promote weight maintenance.*
+Probiotic+ is the only probiotic in the world with four bacterial strains (B. lactis Bi-07, B. lactis Bi-420, B. lactis HN019, and L. acidophilus NCFM) clinically-shown to ease bloating, support digestion and regularity, and promote a healthy weight.*

 The bottom line.

-While taking a probiotic supplement is a great way to support gut health, it is important to find a high-quality probiotic with well-researched and targeted strains to ensure that it actually works.* The exclusive formula in probiotic+ has been tested for potency and purity and has been clinically shown to target bloat and support a healthy gastrointestinal system, all so you can trust that it's actually working.*
+While taking a probiotic supplement is a great way to support gut health, it is important to find a high-quality probiotic with well-researched and targeted strains to ensure that it actually works.* The exclusive formula in probiotic+ has been tested for precision, potency, and purity and its unique strains have been clinically shown to target bloat and support a healthy gastrointestinal system, all so you can trust that it's actually working.*